Node.js Quick Start

 This code creates a basic Web server that provides the following features:

-- Root Path (
+- Root path (

 /): returns "Hello World!" message - IP Query (

-Step 4: Create a Startup Script
+Step 4: Create the Startup Script

 #!/bin/bash